OPROP!

-The OPROP! leaflet had a notable impact in regards to the Danish capitulation.
+The OPROP! leaflet drop had a notable impact in regards to the Danish capitulation.
 When the German infantry arrived at the Amalienborg Palace in the morning of 9 April 1940, they were met with determined opposition from the King's Royal Guard, which repelled the initial attack, suffering three wounded.
 This gave Christian X and his ministers time to confer with the Danish Army chief General William Wain Prior.
-As the discussions were ongoing, several formations of Heinkel He 111 and Dornier 17 bombers roared over the city dropping the OPROP! leaflets.
+As the discussions were ongoing, several formations of Heinkel He 111 and Dornier 17 bombers flew over the city dropping the OPROP! leaflets.
 Faced with the explicit threat of the Luftwaffe bombing the civilian population of Copenhagen, and only General Prior in favour of continuing the fighting, the Danish government capitulated in exchange for retaining political independence in domestic matters.

-In 2016 historian Hans Christian Bjerg argued that the poor broken Danish on the leaflet could be because it was a rushed translation of a similar leaflet written by the Germans for use over Norway the same day.
-The reason would be that Operation Weserübung initially called for invasion only of Norway and that the additional invasion of Denmark was decided at a late stage in the planning.
+In 2016, historian Hans Christian Bjerg argued that the poor broken Danish on the leaflet was because it was a rushed translation of a similar leaflet written by the Germans for use over Norway on the same day.
+The background reason was that Operation Weserübung initially called for invasion only of Norway and that the additional invasion of Denmark was decided at a late stage in the planning.